-ChemAxon provides a public Maven repository at https://hub.chemaxon.com for integrating our products and modules.
-It is designed for integrators and resellers, but is available for any registered ChemAxon user.
+ChemAxon provides a public repository at https://hub.chemaxon.com for our products and modules.
+It is designed for integrators and resellers but is available for any registered ChemAxon user as well.
+How to acquire the required credentials in order to use this repository are described below.

 In your Gradle project, create (or edit if already exists) a